icerpc/icerpc-docs/pages/docs/slice/language-guide/class-types.md

 }
 ```

-This linked list can include a cycle, with the `next` field on some node pointing to an earlier node.
-The Slice engine
+This linked list can even include a cycle, with the `next` field on some node pointing to an earlier node.
+The Slice
-always recreates an exact copy of the original class graph during decoding.
+library always recreates an exact copy of the original class graph during decoding.

 ## Slicing